Ontario Fire Code and Inspections Overview

 Who Should Attend

-This course has been designed for Building Owners, Property Managers, Consultants, Security Personnel, City Officials, Engineers, Building Operators and other persons having control of properties.
+This course has been designed for Building Owners, Property Managers, Consultants, Security Personnel, City Officials, Engineers, Building Operators and other persons who control properties.

 Please note: You can check other time zones here.

-John Percy is a certified Canadian Fire Alarm Association Technician (CFAA) for Ontario, public fire & life safety educator and fire prevention officer with the Office of the Fire Marshal and Emergency Management.
-He has over 25 years of experience in the fire protection and fire service industries.
+John Percy is a certified Canadian Fire Alarm Association Technician (CFAA) for Ontario, public fire & life safety educator and fire prevention officer with the Office of the Fire Marshal.
+He has over 27 years of experience in the fire protection and fire service industries.
 He has experience with enforcement of the Ontario Fire & Building codes, fire investigations, education, media relations and building plans examination review.
 Currently registered (BCIN) as a Fire Protection Inspector with the Ministry of Municipal Affairs & Housing in Ontario.

 NOT INTERESTED IN THIS COURSE?